Interactively Robot Action Planning with Uncertainty Analysis and Active Questioning by Large Language Model: Conclusion

 \section{Conclusion}

-In this study, we investigated a method for modifying the RAP based on the self-analysis and questioning process of the LLM.
-Dialog experiments on two types of cooking tasks, cooking scrambled egg and cutting carrots into strips, showed that the proposed method can reduce the design cost of the instructions given issued to the LLM.
-However, the experiments also revelated that the proposed method has several issues caused by the LLM’s lack of information regarding the real environment, such as asking unimportant questions and taking leaps in action planning.
-In the future, we aim to develop a more realistic action planning method by integrating the LLM and robot motion generation models.
+In this study, we investigated a method for modifying the robot’s action plan based on the LLM’s self-analysis and question process.
+Dialog experiments on two types of cooking tasks, cooking scrambled eggs and cutting carrots into strips, show that the proposed method can reduce the design cost of the instructions given to the LLM.
+However, it was also shown that the proposed method has several challenges caused by the LLM’s lack of information about the real environment, such as unimportant questions and leaps in action planning.
+In the future, we will work on the development of a more realistic action planning method from the viewpoint of integrating LLM and robot motion generation models.